Webhooks

 Raw body is required

 You don't need an SDK to verify webhooks.
-See the Webhook Signature Verification guide for the raw algorithm and copy-paste handlers in Python, Go, Ruby, and PHP.
+See the Webhook Signature Verification guide for standard-library examples in Node.js, Python, Go, Ruby, and PHP.

 Best practices